llaville/box-manifest/docs/getting-started.md

   list            List commands
  box
-  box:compile     🔨  Compiles an application into a PHAR manifest manifest:build  Creates a manifest of your software components and dependencies. manifest:stub   Generates a stub for your manifest application.
+  box:compile     🔨  Compiles an application into a PHAR box:info        🔍  Displays information about the PHAR extension or file box:validate    ⚙  Validates the configuration file manifest manifest:build  Creates a manifest of your software components and dependencies. manifest:stub   Generates a stub for your manifest application.
 ```

-This Symfony Console application combines two native commands, and one other inherited from BOX Application.
+This Symfony Console application combines two native commands, and three others inherited from BOX Application.

 ### Symfony `manifest:build` command